tuftsieeehkn/ece-resources/README.md

   - Gives step by step solutions to many types of math problems
   - Sign in with your @tufts.edu address for free access
 - Matlab License
-- One month free of ChatGPT Plus for Tufts Students (via verified @tufts.edu email address): http://chatgpt.com/students/jumbo
+- One month free of ChatGPT Plus for Tufts Students
+  - via verified @tufts.edu email address: http://chatgpt.com/students/jumbo

 ### Free Plans for Students
 - [Altium Designer](https://www.altium.com/education/students)